Procaseycash/larang-paginator/README.md

   data: (paginated response), this must be the first data rendered from the component which information are picked to generate the pagination.
   limit: paginated data per page, default is 50.
   perNav: navigation bar to show at a time: defualt is 5.
+  viewPage: string value to hold the Integer value for the next page. default is 'page'
+  paginate: string value to hold the Integer value for limit in a view page. defualt is 'paginate'.
   ````

   A sample larangPaginator built url for paginating will be `http://localhost:8088/api/organizations?page=1&paginate=5`